wp-plugins/woo-commerce-min-weight/readme.txt

 This section describes how to install the plugin and get it working.

 1.Upload the entire woo-commerce-min-weight  Plugin folder to the /wp-content/plugins/ directory.

 2.Activate the plugin through the 'Plugins' menu in WordPress.

 3.You will find 'Woo-commerce-Min-weight' menu in your WordPress admin panel.

+== Frequently Asked Questions ==

+= Will this plugin support the latest version of woo-commerce

+Yes.

+= Will it also work for the miniumn quantity =

+No it will not work for the minimum quantity it will only work for weight.

+== Screenshots ==

+1. screenshot-1.png.

+2. screenshot-2.png

 == Changelog ==